sammydigits/sam-2019-03-27/README.md

 - gatsby-source-drupal
   - To allow Gatsby to use Drupal as a datasource.
 - gatsby-plugin-sass
-  - To allow for CSS to be written in SASS, so variables and imports can be used.
+  - To allow for CSS to be written in SASS, so variables, mixins, and imports can be used.

 ---